-From the initial tweet from The Athletic’s Nicki Jhbvala, there have been five quarterbacks taken in the NFL Draft since John Elway joined Denver’s front office in 2011 as the general manager and president of football operations.
+From the initial tweet from The Athletic’s Nicki Jhbvala, before rookie quarterback Drew Lock arrived at Mile High Stadium, there were five quarterbacks taken in the NFL Draft since Hall of Fame quarterback John Elway joined Denver’s front office in 2011 as the general manager and president of football operations.
 None of them are on the roster.

 Brock Osweiler (2012), Zac Desert (2013), Trevor Siemian (2015), Paxton Lynch (2016), and Chad Kelly (2017’s Mr. Irrelevant) have all been pretty big busts, or, at the very least, never lived up to the hype of being a productive NFL quarterback.